alainassaf/Module1Project/README.md

 ### by Alain Assaf

 ## Project Purpose:
+Your company was in the process of updating its website, and they hired a design contractor to create some new icon graphics for the site.
+But the contractor delivered the final designs in the wrong format, rotated 90°, and too large.

 Use the Python Imaging Library to do the following to a batch of images:
 * Open an image
 * Rotate an image